Here’s a fun fact: you enter a state of hypnosis at least two times a day.

-The hypnotist chose people from the crowd by judging their suggestibility.
+The hypnotist chooses certain people from the crowd by judging their suggestibility.
 This works because some people are naturally much more suggestible than others.

 These highly suggestible people are known as somnambulists, or more commonly known as sleepwalkers.
 Studies show that they make up about 10% – 15% of the population.

 Before the show, the hypnotist will find the somnambulists by interacting with a group of contestants.
 The hypnotist will ask questions and take note of each person’s answers and reactions.
 They look out for specific body language, vocal tones, eye movements, and more.

 Do you ever see contestants discarded from stage?
 That is because they aren’t passing the “somnambulist test.”